Chronology

 May 1957

-Shows lithographs at Karamu House, Cleveland, a space featuring artists in dance, printmaking, theater and writing.
+Shows lithographs at Karamu House, Cleveland, a space featuring artists working in dance, printmaking, theater and writing.

 Summer 1957